virteal/Inox/README.md

 Contrary to verbs, the definition of a primitive is not made of verbs or literal, it is defined in the native language of the interpreter.
 When the interpreter is compiled using Typescript, the primitive is a Javascript function.
 When the interpreter in compiled using C++, the primitive is a C or C++ function.

 The propotype of such functions is simple: they take no parameters and return no value.
 That's because they have access to the internal *register* of the Inox virtual machine.
-There are 4 of them : *IP*, "TOS", "CSP" and *ACTOR*.
+There are 4 of them : *IP*, *TOS*, *CSP* and *actor*.

 The *IP* is the instruction pointer, it points to the next instruction to be executed.
 The *TOS* is the top of stack, it points to the top of the data stack.
 The *CSP* is the control stack pointer, it points to the top of the control stack (named "return stack" or "call stack" usually).
-The *ACTOR* is the current actor, it points to the current *actor* object, something similar to a thread, a task, a process, etc.
+The *actor* is the current actor, it points to the current *actor* object, something similar to a thread, a task, a process, etc.

 Boxes
 =====

-Boxes are a special type of value that can hold any type of value.
+Boxes are a special type of values that can hold any type of value.
 They are usefull when you want to pass a value by reference.
-For example, if you want to pass a value to a function and have the function modify the value, you can pass a box instead of the value itself.
+For example, if you want to pass a value to a function and have the function modify the value, you must pass a box instead of the value itself.
 The function will then modify the value inside the box.

 This is similar to pointers in C. The difference is that boxes are much more safe than pointers.
 When a box is copied, the copy points to the same underlying boxed value.
 They are dynamically allocated and only disappear when they are no longer referenced.